-A colourful, unlabelled selection that are great performers with a strong fragrance.
+A colourful, unlabelled, economical selection that are great performers with a strong fragrance.
 One of the first spring bloomers and a great start the spring show.

 Seriously perfume powered, Hyacinths are one of the most fragrant of all the spring bulbs.
 Combined with their dynamo colours, they really are something special.
 They are so wonderful that it is a shame not to plant a few each spring!

-In the garden, we recommend preparing your soil prior to planting your Hyacinth bulbs.
-Dig through some well rotted manure a few weeks before you put your bulbs in.
+When planting Hyacinths in the garden, choose a spot that is shaded from the hot afternoon sun, such as beneath deciduous trees.
+We recommend preparing your soil prior to planting.
+To do this, dig through some well rotted manure a few weeks before you put your bulbs in.
 This increases drainage and adds nutrients to the soil.
-Hyacinth bulbs are best planted around Mother’s Day, after the soil has cooled.
+The bulbs are best planted around Mother’s Day, after the soil has cooled.

 Plant your Hyacinths 10-15cm deep with the pointy end up, then water in.
 When planting Hyacinth bulbs it is a good idea to wear gloves as the bulbs have a natural defence in the fragile skin that flakes off the dry bulb.
 These flakes can irritate sensitive skin and cause itching, try to resist the urge to itch if you are affected and simply wash with warm soapy water.